GlistenSTAR/GlistenSTAR/README.md

 #### :heart: I'm passionate about:

 <table><tr><td valign="center" width="55%" style="border:1px solid red;">
-I am a web and mobile developer.
+I am a Senior web and mobile developer.
 I have 9+ years of experience writing web apps that span consumer productivity software to mission-critical financial trading platforms.
 I have extensive knowledge of front-end JavaScript and browser APIs as well as significant experience with popular frameworks and libraries like React and Redux.

 As a full stack developer, my main programming language is Javascript, PHP, Python.
 I have good experience with ❤️Svelte❤️, Angular, Vue, ❤️React❤️.
 Particularly React, Svelte is my ❤️ framework and also I have rich experience on React Framework(MERN), Svelte Framework(SvelteKit, Vite).
 Including framwork that said above, I have done 80 web site with Laravel, MERN, SvelteKit, Vite, MEVN, Nuxt, Next.

+As mobile development, I have good experience React Native and flutter.

 I have also strong technical understanding of various machine learning algorithms, including Neural networks and Deep learning.